Understanding Eczema and Effective Care

 - Climate: Dry air, extreme temperatures

-- Nutrition: Individual food intolerances
+- Diet: Individual food intolerances

 - Repair: Ceramides and hemp seed oil for the skin barrier